 Laird is the program’s recruiting coordinator while also assisting with on-floor coaching, day-to-day player administration, scouting, academics, player development, compliance and offseason workouts.

 Prior to Sacramento State, Laird spent two years (2009-11) as an assistant at UC Davis where he worked with the guards and assisted in recruiting, scouting and on-floor coaching.
-In 2009-10, he helped coach the Aggies to 14 overall wins and eight Big West Conference victories, both high water marks for UC Davis since the program joined the Div.
-I ranks.
+In 2009-10, he helped coach the Aggies to 14 overall wins and eight Big West Conference victories.

 Prior to becoming head coach, the Sacramento native spent three years as an assistant with Menlo (2003-06) where he helped rebuild a program that went 4-22 his first season to 17-11 in his third year.
 Also during his tenure as assistant, the Oaks defeated a pair of Div.
 II programs, and his recruiting efforts landed six high school players and four junior college players prior to the 2004-05 season.